 The majority of locations of the Project study area is within NFIP developed Flood Insurance Rate Map (FIRM) number 10003C0156L, effective January 22, 2020 (included as Appendix A, Figure 10).
 The FIRM depicts that most of the Project study area is within Special Flood Hazard Area Zone AE (EL 9).
 The "Zone AE" indicates that area is subject to inundation by the 1% annual chance flood event (e.g., base floodplain).
 The (EL 9) indicates that those base flood elevations are 9 feet.
-Two small portions, (1) the northeast tip of the Project study area, and (2) a small area in the middle of the Project study area, are either within the 0.2% Annual Change Flood Hazard (i.e., 500-year floodplain) or an area of 1% annual change flood with average depth less than one foot or with average depth less than one foot or with average depth less than one foot or with area of the Project study area is not within any mapped base floodplain.
+Two small portions, (1) the northeast tip of the Project study area, and (2) a small area in the middle of the Project study area, are either within the 0.2% Annual Change Flood Hazard (i.e., 500-year floodplain) or an area of 1% annual change flood with average depth less than one foot or with drainage areas of less than one square mile.
+Another small area of the Project study area is not within any mapped base floodplain.